bungle/lua-resty-validation/README.md

 ### Group Validators

-`lua-resty-validation` currently supports one predefined validator, and that is:
+`lua-resty-validation` currently supports a few predefined validators:

-* `compare(comparison)`, compares two fields and sets fields invalid or valid according to comparison:
+* `compare(comparison)`, compares two fields and sets fields invalid or valid according to comparison
+* `requisite{ fields }`, at least of of the requisite fields is required, even if they by themselves are optional
+* `requisites({ fields }, number)`, at least `number` of requisites fields are required (by default all of them)

 ```lua
 local ispassword = validation.trim:minlen(8)